 If your jobs have gone on hold, you can see the hold reason by running:

 The first will show you the hold reasons for all of your jobs that are on hold; the second will show you the hold reason for a specific job.
 The hold reason is sometimes cut-off; try the following to see the entire hold reason:

 [alice@submit]$ condor_q -hold -af HoldReason

 If you aren't sure what your hold reason means email firstname.lastname@example.org.

 5. Find out why jobs are idle

-condor_q has an option to describe why a job hasn't
+condor_q has an option to describe why a job hasn't matched and

-started running yet and use the following command:
+yet and use the following command:

 $ condor_q -better-analyze JobId